himanshu2464/interview-assignment/README.md

 # TASK 2
 =======================================================================================================================================

-Create High-availability autoscaling kubernetes cluster with terraform .
+Create High-availability autoscaling kubernetes cluster with terraform . on (AWS, GCP ) cloud.

 -- custer should be in private VPC .
 -- all nodes should be having private IP only no public Ip to nodes in cluster.